Monday Night: The Oaxacan Hearth

 The Smörgåsbord: A Landscape of Layers

 The Saturday table is an evolving architecture of Assembled Abundance.
 To maintain the communal rhythm, the meal is served in tactical layers.
+While the preparation for this assembly relies on the rigorous, high efficiency structure of the Friday, France’s Brigade Protocol to organize the labor, the serving itself is designed to slow the pace down.

 The Foundation: Knäckebröd and cultured butter.
 To keep this portion grounded, use a Raw Grain Wood Board, the only surface capable of absorbing candle glow without the "visual noise" of reflective, sealed finishes.